codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 Two things to be noted:

-- First, the main structure `epoll_event` contains a `union` inside, which accept a file descriptor or a `void *` pointer.
+- First, as previously stated, the main structure `epoll_event` contains a `union epoll_data` inside, which accept a file descriptor or a `void *` pointer.
 We'll use the latter, this way we'll be able to pass around more informations and use our custom closure, the file descriptor will be stored inside the structure pointed.

-- Second, our two add and mod functions accepts as third parameters a set of events, mostly `EPOLLIN` or `EPOLLOUT`, but they add `EPOLLONESHOT` to them.
+- Second, our add and mod functions accepts as third parameters a set of events, mostly `EPOLLIN` or `EPOLLOUT`, but they add `EPOLLONESHOT` to them, in other words after an event if fired for a descriptor, that descriptor will be disabled, until manually rearmed.<br>
   This way every time an event is triggered, the descriptor must be manually rearmed for read or write events.This is done to maintain some degree of control on low level events triggering and to left an open door in case of